Recent Posts

 You never know when used boxes can come in handy, especially the original boxes for your TV, video game console, or computer, if possible.

-Heat and electronic media do not mix.
 Electronics are sensitive to low and high temps and can get damaged by being exposed to moisture, extreme cold, or extreme heat.
 When packing them, put them in a temperature-controlled area or package.

 Hide Valuable Items

 This tip is just for additional safety; place your most valuable items in unmarked, plain-looking packaging.
-Don’t put them in a place where they can stand out and be noticed during your move.

 Make the Best Use of Packaging Tape